manuga93/bocatapp/README.md

   |--\scripts (.js)
   |--\styles (.css)
 ```

 **IMPORTANT ADVICE!**
 Django's models are the same as Spring's models.
-**BUT***
+**BUT**
-Django's views are Spring's controllers in Django projects
+Django's views are Spring's controllers in Django projects.
-Django's templates are Spring's views in Django projects
+Django's templates are Spring's views in Django projects.

 ## Start project